 Thanksgiving is just around the corner.
 Are you prepared for the biggest family meal of the year?
 Preparing a turkey can be daunting, resulting in a dry bird.
 Here are six easy steps to make the perfect Thanksgiving turkey!

-1 Tom Turkey (12-20 pounds)
+- 1 tom turkey (12-20 pounds)

-4 cups chicken broth
+- 4 cups chicken broth

-2 tablespoons cooking sherry and or red wine
+- 2 tablespoons cooking sherry and/or red wine

-¼ cup flour or cornstarch
+- ¼ cup flour or cornstarch

-3 ounces frozen orange juice concentrate
+- 3 ounces frozen orange juice concentrate

-2 ounces water
+- 2 ounces water

-1-1/2 ounces honey
+- 1-1/2 ounces honey

-1 ounce cooking sherry
+- 1 ounce cooking sherry

 4. Place the turkey in a large roasting pan with a dripping rack.
 Add at least 1 cup of liquid, such as chicken broth, to the bottom of the pan so it does not burn.
 Keep plenty of broth on hand to periodically replenish the liquid, as needed, throughout the cooking.

-5. Preheat oven and bake at 325 F for at least 20 minutes per pound until the meatiest part of the thigh, not touching bone, reads 180 degrees or the breast registers 165 F. Mop the outside skin with the marinade every 30 minutes and add drippings to the marinade as needed.
+5. Preheat the oven and bake at 325 F for at least 20 minutes per pound until the meatiest part of the thigh, not touching bone, reads 180 degrees or the breast registers 165 F. Mop the outer skin with the marinade every 30 minutes and add drippings to the marinade as needed.
 Tent the turkey with foil to keep the skin from burning.
 If the turkey is taking longer to cook at these temperatures, be patient and continue to cook.
 Remove the foil during the last 30 minutes of cooking for the skin to brown.
-To test whether the turkey is done, cut into the leg joint to make sure there is no red meat.
+To test whether the turkey is done, cut into the leg joint to ensure there is no red meat.

-Don’t miss these recipes that will put the finishing touch to your perfect thanksgiving turkey dinner:
+Don’t miss these recipes that will put the finishing touch to your perfect Thanksgiving turkey dinner:

-- Side Dish: Easy to Make Gouda Bread Pudding Recipe
+- Side Dish: Easy-to-Make Gouda Bread Pudding Recipe

 - Dessert: Gingery Pear Cheesecake